 I consider a net worth statement to be a snapshot of your current financial picture, so when it comes time to draw from my RRSP and distribute the RESP to my kids, net worth will decrease accordingly.

-We bought our home nearly five years ago and, even though the market has gone up, I’ve continued to list the value at purchase price.
-Last year I factored our basement renovation into the equation and increased our home value by $25,000.
+We bought our home nearly six years ago and, even though the market has gone up, I’ve continued to list the value at purchase price.